 Most women find out they have gestational diabetes after being tested between the 24th and 28th weeks of their pregnancy.
 After you know you have gestational diabetes, you will need to make certain changes in the way you eat and how often you exercise to help keep your blood sugar level within a target range.
 As you get farther along in your pregnancy, your body will continue to make more and more hormones.
 This can make it harder and harder to control your blood sugar.
 If it is not possible to control your blood sugar with food and exercise, you may also need to give yourself shots of insulin.
 Some doctors are using pills called glyburide and metformin to treat women who have gestational diabetes.

-Just because you have diabetes does not mean that your baby will have diabetes.
 Most women who have gestational diabetes give birth to healthy babies.
 If you are able to keep your blood sugar level within a target range, your chances of having problems during pregnancy or birth are the same as if you didn't have gestational diabetes.

 Sometimes a mother or her baby has problems because of high blood sugar.
 These problems include: